FIying-Scotsman/PandoraMenu/README.md

 A previously updated ENT fork which is now available just for code examples.

-I've since moved onto the official ENT repo, and with the help of others - release updates available here:
+I've since moved onto the official ENT repo, and with the help of other team members - release updates available here:

 https://www.gta5-mods.com/scripts/enhanced-native-trainer-zemanez-and-others